-14.1 Inventories
+14 Inventories

 Inventories are valued at cost less an allowance for loss in value.
-This is assessed annually to ensure there is no material impact on the carrying value of the assets.
+The allowance for loss in value is assessed annually to ensure there is no material impact on the carrying value of the assets.
 Work in progress is included with inventories in the Balance Sheet at cost less any foreseeable losses.